chertzer-zz/getshorty/README.txt

     ### Run

-    Run from a jar, specify optional port
+    Run from the jar built by the above commands, specify optional port or the service will default to port 8080

       java  -jar target/getshorty-1.0-SNAPSHOT-jar-with-dependencies.jar org.chertzer.getshorty.App <port>